vercel/modelfusion/README.md

 [Introduction](#introduction) | [Quick Install](#quick-install) | [Usage](#usage-examples) | [Features](#features) | [Integrations](#integrations) | [Documentation](#documentation) | [Examples](#more-examples) | [modelfusion.dev](https://modelfusion.dev)

 > [!NOTE]
 > ModelFusion is in its initial development phase.
-Until version 1.0 there may be breaking changes.
+Until version 1.0 there may be breaking changes, because we are still exploring the API design.
+We welcome your feedback and suggestions.

 ## Introduction